 21. What irritates you about co-workers?

 This is a trap question.
-Think real hard but fail to come up with anything that irritates you.
+Think really hard but fail to come up with anything that irritates you.
 A short statement that you seem to get along with folks is great.

 22. What is your greatest strength?